kru01/ISS_QLNoiBo/README.md

 ## Content

--   `dataGenerators` for generating silly data, duh, go read its `README.md`.
+-   `dataGenerators` for generating silly data, duh, go read its [`README.md`](dataGenerators/README.md).

 ### `Documents`

 All are in Vietnamese.

 -   `PhanHe1_Reports` contains reports for fisrt submission.
--   `2023-2024 Đồ án môn ATBM dữ liệu trong HTTT.pdf` describes all the tasks and requirements of the project.
+-   [`2023-2024 Đồ án môn ATBM dữ liệu trong HTTT.pdf`](Documents/2023-2024%20Đồ%20án%20môn%20ATBM%20dữ%20liệu%20trong%20HTTT.pdf) describes all the tasks and requirements of the project.
--   `Full_Report.pdf` is our FULL documentation for all the designs and required tasks.
+-   [`Full_Report.pdf`](Documents/Full_Report.pdf) is our FULL documentation for all the designs and required tasks.
 -   `HD DAC_RBAC_VPD_OLS.pdf` is the course-provided guide to DAC, RBAC, VPD, and OLS.

 ### `ISS_QLNoiBo`, `QLNB_Release`, and `Logo`

 Source code, release build, and resources pertaining to the C# WinForms app.

-If trying to run the solution in `ISS_QLNoiBo`, **make sure to modify `Others/OracleConfig.cs` to fit YOUR environment**.
+Before trying to run the solution in `ISS_QLNoiBo`, **make sure to modify [`Others/OracleConfig.cs`](ISS_QLNoiBo/Others/OracleConfig.cs) to fit YOUR environment**.

+If there is interest in any `Announcement` tab, be informed that **not every account has a label**, only those satisfying the tasks are assigned.
+Thus, should look for qualifying users in [`SQL/ols.sql`](SQL/ols.sql), or use the ones that are explicitly hinted.

 ### `SQL`